 A Strained Balance

 This is, of course, not an easy space to inhabit.
 We are not conditioned to embrace such a strained balance.
 We want to forsake the analogue and cling to the digital.
-We want a complete advancement in every area of life.
+And we want a complete advancement in every area of life.
 We want a constant celebration of God’s grace without a long season of supplication for his mercy.
-We are conditioned to seek results immediately.
+And we are conditioned to seek results immediately.
 We want to overcome our sins immediately.
 We want to develop spiritual disciples immediately.
-We want to make disciples immediately.
+And we want to make disciples immediately.
 We want God to respond to our prayers immediately.

 But we do not live in the land of immediately.
 We are not given an opportunity for independence.
 We do not dwell on the far side of total restoration yet.